dynamo07/easy_draw/README.md

 [Download the precompiled Easy Draw executable (Windows 11)](https://github.com/dynamo07/easy_draw/releases/download/v1.2.0/Easy_Draw.exe)

 ## Features (freehand line, text, highlighter, eraser, magnifier):
-Pressing **Ctrl + 2** can enable all features, allowing you to **hold the left mouse button** to draw freehand lines on the screen.
+Pressing **Ctrl + 2** enables all features, allowing you to **hold the left mouse button** to draw freehand lines on the screen.
 However, you cannot operate on the underlying window unless you press **Ctrl + 2** again to disable it.
 What you have drawn will be kept on the screen.
-It is also optimized for drawing on the touch screen by one finger.
+It is also optimized for drawing on the touch screen with one finger.

 **Scrolling the mouse wheel** can adjust the line width, which is indicated by a circle.